Understanding Device Health Attestation Intune Device Compliance Check

 Device Health Attestation – What is it?

-Here comes to rescue, the Windows Device Health Attestation (DHA), a feature that was released with the first version of Windows 10 (v1507 or codename TH1), with the sole purpose of ensuring that the device boot phase is not compromised and the device boots to a trusted state.
+Here comes the rescue: the Windows Device Health Attestation (DHA), a feature released with the first version of Windows 10 (v1507 or codename TH1), ensures that the device boot phase is not compromised and that the device boots to a trusted state.

-DHA in itself does not secures the Windows boot process.
+DHA in itself does not secure the Windows boot process.

-It is a reporting service which takes into consideration, the conditions of OS boot which is used to prepare a report.
-This report is then attested by a remote server for trust.
-Based on this, a device management service like Intune can determine if the device is in trusted state to be marked as compliant.
+It is a reporting service that considers the OS boot’s conditions to prepare a report.
+A remote server then attests this report for trust.
+Based on this, a device management service like Intune can determine if the device is in the trusted state to be marked as compliant.

 Device Health Attestation – Protocol and Implementation